 Nominated for a Tony Award.

-Timeline: 1931 - Her parents divorce and Angelou is sent, with her brother Bailey, to live with paternal grandmother, Annie Henderson, in Stamps, Arkansas.
+1931 - Her parents divorce and Angelou is sent, with her brother Bailey, to live with their paternal grandmother, Annie Henderson, in Stamps, Arkansas.

-1935 - Angelou and brother Bailey move to St. Louis to live with their mother.
+1935 - Angelou and her brother move to St. Louis to live with their mother.

-1936 - Is raped by her mother's boyfriend, Mr. Freeman.
-After Angelou confides about the rape to her brother and testifies at Freeman's trial, Freeman is found beaten to death, apparently at the hands of Angelou's uncles.
-Stops speaking in public for five years as a result of her guilt and belief that her words had caused Freeman's murder.
-This is the basis for her first autobiography, "I Know Why the Caged Bird Sings."
+1936 - Is raped by her mother’s boyfriend, Mr. Freeman.
+After Angelou confides in her brother and testifies at Freeman’s trial, Freeman is found beaten to death, apparently at the hands of Angelou’s uncles.
+Angelou stops speaking in public for five years as a result of her guilt and belief that her words had caused Freeman’s murder.
+This is the basis for her first autobiography, “I Know Why the Caged Bird Sings.”

-1942 - While a high school student, studies drama and dance on scholarship at the California Labor School, a college for adults.
-Drops out to become San Francisco's first female African-American cable car conductor.
+1942 - While a high school student, she studies drama and dance at the California Labor School, a college for adults.
+Drops out to become San Francisco’s first female African American cable car conductor.

 1950s - Nightclub performer at the Purple Onion in San Francisco, Mr. Kelly’s in Chicago, and Blue Angel and Village Vanguard in New York.